At a glance

 The most important qualification for a coach is a good track record working with kids.
 Ask potential candidates for at least three references.
 Try to talk to all three before making your decision.

 You should also ask the coach to map out what will happen in the first five sessions.
-The answer should reassure you that this coach knows what she’s doing.
+The answer should reassure you that this coach knows what they’re doing.

 A good organizational coach will take things slowly at first.
 Trying to change too many things at once can backfire.

-She may start by helping your child organize his binder and locker, and get the right materials home each day.
-Once that’s under control, the coach may work on study skills with him.
+The coach may start by helping your child organize their binder and locker and get the right materials home each day.
+Once that’s under control, the coach may work on study skills next.

 Building a rapport with your child is also important.
-You can expect that the coach will spend a significant amount of time during the first couple of sessions getting to know him and engaging him in the process.
+You can expect that the coach will spend a significant amount of time during the first couple of sessions getting to know your child and engaging your child in the process.
 It’s common for kids to resist the idea of coaching at first.

 By the third session, however, your child should generally feel more open to change.
-Ideally, he’ll be willing to try new strategies.
+Ideally, your child will be willing to try new strategies.
 If you’re not seeing any progress, that’s a sign that this coach may not have the right strategies for your child.

 Planning and time management may not come naturally to your child.
-But you can help him learn organizational skills like these.
-And organizational coaches can help him develop strategies he can use for years to come.
+But you can help your child learn organizational skills like these.
+And organizational coaches can help your child develop strategies to use for years to come.